 1. Loopring Wallet

-We enabled Fast Withdrawal for ETH, LRC, and DAI.
-At the extra inventory cost, fast withdrawal allows users to move their tokens from L2 to L1 within seconds.
+We have also enabled two new stablecoins to our ever-growing list of Fast Withdrawal-supported tokens.
+USDC and USDT now join LRC, ETH, and DAI for this quick withdrawal feature.
+For a slight additional cost, fast withdrawal allows users to move their tokens from L2 to L1 within seconds.
 This is very convenient for those who would like to arbitrage on L1 using their funds in L2.

 5. Liquidity Mining

-Throughout Q1 we have run 5 rounds of liquidity incentive campaigns that covered AMM & orderbook liquidity mining as well as AMM swap tournaments.
-Here is round 5 as an example of how they work.
-Our exchange distributed more than 3.5 million LRC as campaign rewards, with partners/sponsors also supplying their tokens as incentives.
+Throughout Q2 we have run 5 rounds of liquidity incentive campaigns that covered AMM & orderbook liquidity mining as well as swap and trading tournaments.
+Here is round 10 as an example of how they work.
+Our exchange distributed more than 180,000 LRC as campaign rewards, with partners/sponsors also supplying their tokens as incentives.

 For token projects or issuers who would like to incentivize liquidity for their token on Loopring L2, we created this request form.